-11. Professional association/trade union membership
+11. Professional Association/Trade Union Membership

-The Trust is committed to working in partnership with trades unions and actively encourages staff to join any trade union of their choice, subject to any rules for membership that the Trade Union may apply.
+The Trust is committed to working in partnership with Trades Unions and actively that the Trade Union may apply.

+encourages staff to join any Trade Union of their choice, subject to any rules for membership